Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/office-365-security/use-dkim-to-validate-outbound-email.md

 ### <a name="steps-to-enable-dkim-signing-for-your-custom-domain"></a>Pasos para habilitar la firma DKIM para su dominio personalizado
 <a name="EnableDKIMinO365"> </a>

-Una vez que haya publicado los registros CNAME en DNS, está preparado para habilitar la firma DKIM mediante Microsoft 365.
-Puede hacerlo a través del Centro de administración de Microsoft 365 o mediante PowerShell.
+Once you have published the CNAME records in DNS, you are ready to enable DKIM signing through Microsoft 365.
+You can do this either through the Microsoft 365 admin center or by using PowerShell.

 #### <a name="to-enable-dkim-signing-for-your-custom-domain-in-the-microsoft-365-defender-portal"></a>Para habilitar la firma DKIM para el dominio personalizado en el portal de Microsoft 365 Defender